borantula/var-dumper-wordpress-plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to include var-dump package to use dump function.
-It works with PHP 5.5.9+
+A plugin to include var-dump package to use dump function while developing or debugging.

 == Description ==

-A plugin to include var-dump package to use dump function.
+A plugin to include var-dump package to use dump function while developing or debugging.
 It works with PHP 5.5.9+